Barga (kingdom)

 Barga was an ancient city and later petty kingdom in Syria during the Bronze age and Iron age.

 History

 Early Bronze

 The earliest mention of Bar-ga seems to be in the Ebla Archives during the EB IV.

 Middle Bronze

 In the Middle Bronze, Parga/Barga was a contested city between Yamhad and Qatna near Hamath.

 Late Bronze

+Mitanni period

+The region fell under the Mitanni Empire, and the great king of Mitanni took the bordertown of Yaruwatta from Barga and gave it to Nuhasse.
+This would be the cause of a border dispute that would reappear in the Hittite period.

 Amarna Archive

 In Egypt, Barga was mentioned in the Amarna letters (c.
 1350 BC).

 In Amarna Letter EA 57, king Akizzi of Qatna makes reference to "the King of Barga".
 The text also mentions the city-state of Tunip.
 However, the text is very fragmented making it impossible to draw any conclusions about the location of Barga.

 Hittite Period

 After 1350 BC, the entire region west of Euphrates was conquered by Suppiluliuma I of Hatti.

 During the reign of Mursili II of Hatti, a text (CTH 63) has Mursili II arbitrate in a border dispute between Nuḫašše and Barga, and it also included an agreement with Duppi-Teššup of Amurru.
 Barga and Nuḫašše disputed the dominion of the city Yaruqatta (URU i-ia-ru-wata-an/aš).

 It is mentioned as the "land of Barga" by Mursilis II in treaties, (see Habiru).